scipy.stats.

 set_bandwidth([bw_method])

-Compute the estimator bandwidth with given method.
+Compute the bandwidth factor with given method.

 covariance_factor()